What Does Flat Rate Mean?

 However, there’s a risk with flat rate pricing: if the project takes more time than anticipated, the service provider might effectively earn less per hour than they would under an hourly rate system.
 This is why service providers must have a solid understanding of the scope of work and their ability to complete it in the given time before deciding to charge a flat rate.

 On the other hand, hourly rate pricing is typically used when the scope of the work isn’t clearly defined, the project might have unknown variables, or the customer prefers more flexible pricing.
-This model can be beneficial when a complex or exploratory project, as it ensures that the service provider is compensated for all the time they invest in the project.
+This model can benefit a complex or exploratory project, as it ensures that the service provider is compensated for all the time they invest in the project.
 For example, this could be a software developer working on a large, complex project with multiple stages and potential revisions.

 Hourly rates are often seen as more fair, as the client pays directly for the time the service provider puts into the job.
 Additionally, if a task takes longer due to complications or changes in scope, the service provider isn’t penalized as they would be with a flat rate.
 However, the final cost with hourly rates can be unpredictable for the client, leading to uncertainty and potential budgeting challenges.